daviderestivo/pi2-gpio-exp/README.md

 ## 1 - led_button/led_button_blinking.py

 An example of how to control a LED via a button.
 The LED is blinking.
-Pressing the button will stop it blinking, releasing it will start it blinking again.
+Pressing the button will turn it on, releasing it will start the LED blinking again.

 ## Note